agloriousli/agloriousli/README.md

 # 👋 Hi, I'm Gloria

-Builder at heart - I love hacking together full-stack apps, wrangling ML models, and turning weird ideas into working products.
-Whether it’s a research tool, a personal dashboard, or a scrappy AI study bot, I enjoy the messy and rewarding process of figuring things out.

 I’ve spent the past few years:
-- 👾 shipping features at early-stage startups
+- 👾 shipping features at local early-stage startups
 - 📊 doing time-series ML research on storms and climate data
 - 🛠️ crafting tools and visualizations that people actually use